Elasticsearch search engine¶

 However, to effectively search through actual data, you must provide specific settings.

 All configuration is made in the

 All the settings, their order and meaning, correspond to the settings that are described in the Elasticsearch documentation.

 First, decide how Ibexa DXP connects to Elasticsearch and configure other connection settings.
 For more information, see Configuring connections.

-Then, define a field type mappings template that instructs Elasticsearch to interpret eZ Platform fields as specific types.
+Then, define a field type mappings template that instructs Elasticsearch to interpret Ibexa DXP fields as specific types.
 For more information, see Configuring field type mappings.

 Step 5: Push the templates¶

 For each of your defined connections, push the templates to the Elasticsearch engine by running the following command: